Felipe de Jesús Estévez

-Felipe de Jesús Estévez (born February 5, 1946) is a Cuban-born prelate of the Roman Catholic Church who was bishop of the Diocese of St. Augustine in Florida from 2011 to 2022.
+Felipe de Jesús Estévez (born February 5, 1946) is a Cuban-born American Catholic prelate who served as bishop of St. Augustine in Florida from 2011 to 2022.
 Estévez previously served as an auxiliary bishop of the Archdiocese of Miami in Florida from 2003 to 2011.

 Biography

 Early life

-Felipe Estévez was born in Pedro Betancourt, Cuba on February 6, 1946.
+Felipe Estévez was born in Pedro Betancourt, Matanzas, Cuba on February 6, 1946.
 He fled to the United States as a young man under Operation Peter Pan, a program to bring Cuban children to the United States.
 He is the second of three children (two boys and a girl) of Adriano and Estrella Estevez.
 Estévez studied at Montreal University in Montreal, Quebec, and received a Licentiate of Theology in 1970.

 Priesthood

 Estévez was ordained a priest by Bishop Leo Pursley for the Diocese of Matanzas in Cuba on May 30, 1970, in Fort Wayne, Indiana.
 Estévez was sent to Honduras, serving as associate pastor of Guascoran Parish in Guascoran, Honduras for one year.
 He became a faculty member in Honduras of the St. Joseph Seminary for one year and Our Lady of Suyapa Seminary for two years.

 Returning to the United States in 1975, Estévez joined the faculty at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida, serving there until 1977.
-In 1977, he received a Master in Arts degree from Barry University in Miami Shores, Florida.
+In 1977, he received a Master's degree in Arts from Barry University in Miami Shores, Florida.

 Estévez was incardinated, or transferred, into the Archdiocese of Miami on February 9, 1979.
 He then went to Rome to study at the Pontifical Gregorian University, receiving a Doctor of Sacred Theology degree in 1980.
-Estevez is fluent in Spanish, English, French and Italian.
+Estevez is fluent in Spanish, English, French, and Italian.
 After his return to Florida, he was appointed president/rector of St. Vincent de Paul, maintaining that role until 1986.

-Estévez became the campus minister at Florida International University in Miami, Florida in 1987.
+Estévez became the campus minister at Florida International University in Miami, Florida, in 1987.
 That same year, he was appointed pastor of St. Agatha Parish in Miami.
 Estévez left both positions in 2001 to become dean of spiritual formation at St. Vincent de Paul.